Kat Von D Beauty Introduces The First Ultra Long-Wear Brow Collection In Three Innovative Formulas - And It's 100% Vegan!

 https://www.multivu.com/players/English/8309951-kat-von-d-beauty-long-wear-vegan-brow-collection/

-Kat Von D Beauty 24-Hour Super Brow Long-Wear Pomade, Brow Struck Dimension Powder, Signature Brow Precision Pencil, Pomade Brow Brush #70 and Powder Brow Brush #75 are available in the UK and Ireland in May 2018 on Katvondbeauty.com and Debenhams.
+Kat Von D Beauty 24-Hour Super Brow Long-Wear Pomade, Brow Struck Dimension Powder, Signature Brow Precision Pencil, Pomade Brow Brush #70 and Powder Brow Brush #75 are available in the Middle East in June 2018 at Sephora and Katvondbeauty.com.

 Brows are uniquely personal.
 To create her own distinctive bold brow, Kat used Tattoo Liner for years because she couldn't find a product that delivered the high-intensity color and waterproof long-wear she wanted.
 Now, she has pushed the boundaries of innovation to create the ultimate brow collection for herself…and everyone!
 In a sneak peek post on Instagram, Kat Von D lauded, "Are you guys ready for THE BEST bullet-proof long wear eyebrow product of all time?!"